durganshtaneja/nvtop-exporter/README.md

 - Ensure NVTOP is installed and accessible from the command line.
 - Check that the specified port is not already in use.
+- If running bare metal, make sure you are running as sudo

 ## License
 This project is licensed under the MIT License.